MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/cmg/plan-hierarchy-design.md

 <!-- SCCMDocs#1225 -->
 Many organizations have separate environments for production, test, development, or quality assurance.
 When you plan your CMG deployment, consider the following questions:

-- How many Azure AD tenants does your organization have?
+- How many Microsoft Entra tenants does your organization have?
   - Is there a separate tenant for testing?
   - Are user and device identities in the same tenant?